featurevisor/featurevisor/docs/use-cases/microfrontends.md

 Microfrontends are a way of architecting your frontend application as a composition of loosely coupled features.
 Each feature is owned by a separate team, and can be developed and deployed independently. {% .lead %}

+In this guide, we will learn how Featurevisor and microfrontends architecture can complement each other, enabling your organization to ship faster with more confidence.

 ## Benefits

 Going deep into microfrontends architecture is not the goal of this guide.
 But we will briefly mention some of its key benefits: